frei480/knowledge-base/io.md

 #### Column and Index Locations and Names

-header : int or list of ints, default `'infer'`
+**header : int or list of ints, default `'infer'`**

-: Row number(s) to use as the column names, and the start of the data.
+	Row number(s) to use as the column names, and the start of the data.
     Default behavior is to infer the column names: if no names are passed the behavior is identical to `header=0` and column names are inferred from the first line of the file, if column names are passed explicitly then the behavior is identical to `header=None`.
     Explicitly pass `header=0` to be able to replace existing names.

 	The header can be a list of ints that specify row locations for a MultiIndex on the columns e.g. `[0,1,3]`.
 Intervening rows that are not specified will be skipped (e.g. 2 in this example is skipped).
     Note that this parameter ignores commented lines and empty lines if